 National Palace of Sintra

-When it comes to Sintra’s palaces Pena typically gets the most attention, but it’s also worth stopping by the blindingly-white National Palace of Sintra.
+While Pena Palace typically gets the most attention, it’s also worth stopping by the blindingly-white Sintra National Palace.
 Nestled in the historic centre, its terracotta orange roof and conical features make quite a statement, particularly when seen from the Moorish Castle.
 Portugal’s royal family actually lived in the National Palace during the 12th century, and today it houses an array of art collections.
+Click here to book

 Convento dos Capuchos